haladynkamil/ghostbuster/README.md

 To do this use this code:

 ```
-sudo docker run -d --name nova -v /"Path to your index folder":/usr/local/astrometry/data -v /<font color="green">"Path to your output tables":/data_market -p 8000:8000 michalzg/nova
+sudo docker run -d --name nova -v /"PATH_TO_INDEX":/usr/local/astrometry/data -v /"PATH_TO_DATA":/data_market -p 8000:8000 michalzg/nova
 ```

-Path to your index folder --> Provide a system path to index files downloaded earlier,
+**PATH_TO_INDEX** --> Provide a system path to index files downloaded earlier,

-Path to your output tables --> This is a folder where Ghostbuster will output coordination tables, and from where astronova will take them.
+**PATH_TO_DATA** --> This is a folder where Ghostbuster will output coordination tables, and from where astronova will take them.
 I highly reccomend using output_tables/ folder just like in this git repository.

 ## Example